Hardinge Giffard, 1st Earl of Halsbury: Lord Chancellor and House of Lords, 1885–1905

+Later career and leader of the "ditchers", 1905–1921

 During the crisis over the Parliament Act 1911, Halsbury was one of the principal leaders of the rebel faction of Tory peers—labelled the "Ditchers"—that resolved on all out opposition to the government's bill limiting the House of Lords' veto whatever happened.
 At a meeting of Conservative peers on 21 July of that year, Halsbury shouted out "I will divide even if I am alone".
 As Halsbury left the meeting a reporter asked him what was going to happen.
 Halsbury immediately replied: "Government by a Cabinet controlled by rank socialists".

 Halsbury was also President of the Royal Society of Literature, Grand Warden of English Freemasons, and High Steward of the University of Oxford, and warden of guild of undergraduates in University of Birmingham.
-He also became the chairman of guilds in the London institute, president of royal society of literature in 1911-12.
+He also became the chairman of guilds in the London institute, president of royal society of literature in 1911–12.

-Halsbury's lasting legacy was the compilation of a complete digest of "Halsbury's Laws of England" (1907-1917), a major reference work published in many volumes and often called simply "Halsbury's".
+Halsbury's lasting legacy was the compilation of a complete digest of "Halsbury's Laws of England" (1907–1917), a major reference work published in many volumes and often called simply "Halsbury's".
 "Halsbury's Laws" was followed by a second multiple-volume reference work in 1929, "Halsbury's Statutes", and later by "Halsbury's Statutory Instruments".

+Lord Halsbury died on 11 December 1921, aged 98.